ODBC on Linux and UNIX platforms

 SQL>

-If it fails to connect (and you specified -v) then any ODBC diagnostic from the ODBC driver explaining why it could not connect should be displayed.
+If the connection fails (and you specified -v) then any ODBC diagnostic from the ODBC driver explaining why it could not connect should be displayed.

 [unixODBC][MySQL][ODBC 3.51 Driver]

-Access denied for user 'username'@'xxx.easysoft.local' (using password: YES)
+Access denied for user 'my_user'@'xxx.easysoft.local' (using password: YES)

 [ISQL]ERROR: Could not SQLConnect